-Total credits required for degree: 120 Total Art Credits: 69
+Total Art Credits: 69

-Minimum cumulative GPA for graduation: 2.50 Cumulative GPA in Art Courses: 2.80
+Minimum cumulative GPA for graduation: 2.50

+Cumulative GPA in Art Courses: 2.80

 Art, B.A.
-College of Arts & Sciences

 The GEC contains 22 Learning Objectives organized under five General Education Learning Outcomes (GLOs).
 To complete the GEC, select at least one course for each objective.
 Many courses will meet more than one objective, but a minimum of 40 distinct hours in the GEC is required.